rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 > **Repository Pattern**
 > * EntityRepository
 > * UserRepository
-> * ClientUserRepository
 >
 > **Justifications**
 >
-> * The repositories were employed to persist users and entities, as well as to reconstruct objects from the
+>The repositories were employed to persist users and entities, as well as to reconstruct objects from the
     persistence.

 > **Service Pattern**
 > * UserManagementService
 > * AuthorizationService
-> * ClientUserManagementService
 > * EntityManagementService
 > * GeneratePasswordService
 >